NavyTitanium/WordPress-Anomaly-Detector/README.md

-# Wordpress Anomaly Detector :rotating_light:
+# WordPress Anomaly Detector :rotating_light:
 Compare the files and folders of the original source code of WordPress against a website.
 This multithreaded script will crawl a given website and search for a directory listing.

 ## Purpose